Nurse Anesthesia (CRNA): Frequently Asked Questions

 - How do I spend time with a CRNA (Certified Registered Nurse Anesthetist) observing cases?

 When is your deadline for applications?
 Can I be interviewed if I still need to take a class?

 Interviews for the class enrolling in September are held in January of the same calendar year.
 The deadline for applications, transcripts, and recommendations to be considered for September enrollment is Oct.
 31 of the previous calendar year.
-This means the the online application must be completed, and supporting materials must be postmarked, before November 1.
+This means the the online application must be completed, and all supporting materials must be received by October 31.

 NOTE: The Program welcomes applications between January and Oct 31 each year.